davidguttman/syynteractive_101/readme.md

 In creating more complex visuals, we'll need to store information. do this by creating variables.
 Let's create variables for x and y values that we can use later:

     p5.mouseClicked = function() {
-      self.x = p5.mouseX;
+      // we can store stuff on 'self' and it will be accessible in other places in the code. self.x = p5.mouseX;
       self.y = p5.mouseY;
     };

+Whenever we click, this code will store the x and y positions of our mouse into those two variables <code>self.x</code> and <code>self.y</code>.

+Let's use those values in draw instead of <code>pmouseX</code> and <code>pmouseY</code> for a more interesting effect:

+    if (self.x) {
+      p5.line(self.x, self.y, p5.mouseX, p5.mouseY);
+    };

+So you may have noticed that we wrapped our line in a conditional statement.
+What this means is that we won't try to draw a line if we don't have a value for self.x yet (i.e. we haven't clicked yet).

+### More Variables and Conditionals ###

+What if we wanted to record mouse movements so that we could replay them back?

+There will be a couple parts to this:

+  * A list to store mouse movements
+  * Keeping track of whether we are in 'recording' or 'playback' mode
+  * drawing stored mouse movements

+In JavaScript you can create an empty array (list) like this:

+    var myArray = [];

+You can then add to it using its <code>push()</code> method:

+    myArray.push('a');
+    myArray.push('b');
+    myArray.push('c');

+This would be identical to creating an array like this:

+    myArray = ['a', 'b', 'c'];

+Then you can access its data with square brackets and an index:

+    myArray[0] === 'a';
+    myArray[1] === 'b';
+    myArray[2] === 'c';

 <!-- Mouse position to bg color for map example -->